Microring resonators with external optical feedback for time delay reservoir computing: Results

-Processing this dataset with a linear shift register results in a value of $NMSE_{SR} = 0.2$.
-By considering MRR-based processing, this error is significantly reduced.
-This is shown in Fig. \ref{SF_WithFeed_general}(a), where we plot the best NMSE for each pair ($\Delta\lambda_{s}$, $P_{max}$) investigated.
-We find an NMSE as low as $0.038\pm0.008$, for the following parameters’ configuration: $\Delta\lambda_{s}=10$pm, $P_{max} = 2$ mW $\eta_{F}=0.55$ and $\phi_{F}=0$ ((Fig. \ref{SF_WithFeed_general}(a), black circle, with feedback parameters not displayed).
-We also monitor the standard deviation of the resonance shift $\sigma (\lambda_0)$ (Fig. \ref{SF_WithFeed_general}(b)) and the feedback strength $\eta_{F}$ (Fig. \ref{SF_WithFeed_general}(c)), related to the configurations with the lower error in Fig. \ref{SF_WithFeed_general}(a).
 While all the displayed configurations achieve errors lower than $NMSE_{SR}$, a joint evaluation of the three figures suggests the mechanisms behind the choice of the nonlinearity leading to these performance.
 At $P_{max}=0.1mW$, the MRR works in a linear regime, as also indicated by the small values of $\sigma (\lambda_0)$ at this power (Fig. \ref{SF_WithFeed_general}(b)).
 In this condition the feedback strength $\eta_{F}$ is maximized (Fig. \ref{SF_WithFeed_general}(c), at $P_{max}=0.1mW$).
 Doing so, the recursivity of the feedback signal in the system is increased and, consequently, the detection nonlinearity acts on a larger number of feedback delayed terms.
 This suggests that when the MRR is forced in a linear regime, due to the limited input optical power, the system enhances the linear memory using higher feedback strengths, to effectively solve the task.
+The best performance for this processing scheme results $NMSE=0.042 \pm 0.008$.
 At higher maximum incident power $P_{max}>0.1mW$, the MRR nonlinearity becomes also accessible, but still not mandatory.
 As illustrated in the previous task, the feedback phase $\Delta\phi_{F}$ can still be tuned such to minimize the optical power inside the MRR (destructive interference), and thus minimize its nonlinearity.
 Nevertheless, Fig. \ref{SF_WithFeed_general}(b) shows that for these incident optical powers, the standard deviation of the resonance shift, $\sigma (\lambda_0)$, is higher with respect to the linear case (Fig. \ref{SF_WithFeed_general}(b), at $P_{max}=0.1mW$), so that the system is actually exploiting the MRR nonlinearity.
 In particular, a region of lower NMSEs in Fig. \ref{SF_WithFeed_general}(a) is related to intermediate values of $\sigma (\lambda_0)$.
 In parallel, the strength of the feedback is reduced with respect to the linear case (Fig. \ref{SF_WithFeed_general}(c)).
 These results suggest that, under these conditions, the MRR contributes to the overall nonlinearity of the system and improves the prediction performance.
 Alternatively, the detection nonlinearity is also sufficient to solve the task, once enhanced by a stronger external optical feedback.